 Information for Notices Authors

-the approximately 33,000 members of the AMS, most of whom are professional mathematicians; about 25,000 of them reside in North
+the approximately 30,000 members of the AMS, most of whom are professional mathematicians.
+In addition, Notices is accessible for free over the Internet.

 Topics.
-The Notices seeks exceptional articles that report on major new developments in mathematics, or that describe episodes from mathematics history that have connection to current research in the field.
-We also welcome articles discussing aspects of the mathematics profession, such as grant programs, the job market, professional opportunities for mathematicians, publishing, electronic communications, etc. We are also interested in articles
+The Notices seeks exceptional articles that report on major new developments in mathematics, or that describe great mathematicians or episodes from mathematics history that have connection to current research in the field.
+We also welcome articles discussing aspects of the mathematics profession, such as grant programs, the job market, professional opportunities for mathematicians, publishing, electronic communications, and

-about mathematics education at all levels.
-We publish reviews of books, films, plays, software, and mathematical tools.
+mathematics education, at all levels.
+In addition, we publish reviews of books, films, plays, art installations, and software with mathematical themes, as well as mathematical tools.

 Reaching the audience.